DFE-Digital/architecture/standards/common-definitions.md

 <a name="organisation"></a>
 ### Organisation ###

 An organisation is an entity structured to achieve a range of objectives.
-For DfE these objectives are most likely to be outcomes associated to policy or the value DfE attempts to deliver.
+For DfE these objectives are most likely to be outcomes associated with policy or the missions DfE delivers.

-Organisation structures are most often represented in ‘map’ format showing relationships and flow between organisational units.
+Organisation structures are most often represented in a 'map' format, showing relationships and flow between organisational units.

-Organisation maps should not be confused with organisation trees which are primarily concerned with hierarchies and reporting lines.
+Organisation maps should not be confused with organisation trees, which are primarily concerned with hierarchies and reporting lines.

-Organisation maps are unlikely to be used in isolation and are most often created alongside mapping and modelling of capabilities, value streams and other such collateral to aid understanding and improved decision making.
+Organisation maps are unlikely to be used in isolation and are most often created alongside mapping and modelling of capabilities, value streams and other such collateral, to aid understanding and improved decision making.

 <a name="platform"></a>